AFLplusplus/AFLplusplus/README.md

 ## Major changes in afl++ 3.0

-With afl++ 3.0 we introduced changes that break some previous afl and afl++ behaviours and defaults:
+With afl++ 3.0 we introduced changes that breaks some previous afl and afl++ behaviours and defaults:

   * There are no llvm_mode and gcc_plugin subdirectories anymore and there is only one compiler: afl-cc.
 All previous compilers now symlink to this.
     All instrumentation source code is now in the `instrumentation/` folder.
-  * The gcc_plugin was replaced with a new version submitted by AdaCore that supports more features. thank you!
+  * The gcc_plugin was replaced with a new version submitted by AdaCore that supports more features.
+Thank you!
   * qemu_mode got upgraded to QEMU 5.1, but to be able to build this a current ninja build tool version and python3 setuptools are required. qemu_mode also got new options like snapshotting, instrumenting specific